medavox/tuki-nuwa/text/working documents/philosophy.md

 find a word from a language which is either widely spoken or has a lot of speakers, which can be simplified to fit tuki nuwa's phonotactics, and still be recognisable.

-If that fails, make up a new sound which is suitably distinguished from existing words.
+If that fails, make up a new sound which is sufficiently distinguished from existing words.

 Where a lexeme for a word came from is irrelevant to learning or using the language, and has not been recorded.